 b1 shard and replica.name(string, required) - Unique index name (lowercase alphanumeric and hyphens)deployment(object, required) - Deployment configurationdeployment_type(string, required) - Must be"managed"for serverlesscloud(string, required) - Cloud provider:"aws"or"gcp"region(string, required) - Region code (e.g.,"us-east-1")

 schema(object, required) - Schema definitionfields(object, required) - Map of field names to field definitions.
-Each field can be:- Text search field - Enables full-text search
+During early access, the schema may only contain full-text searchable fields:- Full-text searchable field - Enables full-text search

 type: "string"(required)full_text_searchable: true(required)language(string, optional) - Language for tokenization and, whenstemmingis enabled, for stemming (default:"en").
 Accepts short codes or full names (e.g.,"fr"or"french").
 See Language for the full list of supported languages.stemming(boolean, optional) - Whether to enable language-based stemming (default:false).
 See Stemming.